willfid/microsoft-graph-docs/concepts/calling-notifications.md

 ## Additional information

-You can read more about [AAD tokens and Validation](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-id-and-access-tokens)
+You can read more about [AAD Token Validation](http://www.cloudidentity.com/blog/2014/03/03/principles-of-token-validation/)